Why we need to ditch certainty and embrace uncertainty

 Be prepared for emotions to surface

 Especially frustration, fear, anger, anxiety, doubt.
 Try naming the emotion and thinking about what your subconscious might be trying to communicate.
-What can you do to dial up your self-confidence?

 Develop and use mantras